hashicorp/terraform-provider-aws/website/docs/r/cloudsearch_domain.html.markdown

 * `return` - (Optional) You can enable returning the value of all searchable fields.
 * `search` - (Optional) You can set whether this index should be searchable or not.
 * `sort` - (Optional) You can enable the property to be sortable.
-* `source_fields` - (Optional) Specifying a source copies data from one field to another, enabling you to use the same source data in different ways by configuring different options for the fields.
+* `source_fields` - (Optional) A comma-separated list of source fields to map to the field.
+Specifying a source field copies data from one field to another, enabling you to use the same source data in different ways by configuring different options for the fields.

 ## Attributes Reference